A day-ahead market model for power systems: benchmarking and security implications: Method

 Cascades is a quasi-steady state cascading failure analysis model.
 This model can perform both single-zone~\cite{Gjorgiev2022IdentifyingAnalysis} and multi-zonal~\cite{Stankovski2022Multi-zonalSystems} security assessments, as well as devise optimal expansion planning strategies~\cite{Gjorgiev2021Cascade-risk-informedSystems, Gjorgiev2022Nexus-e:Systems}.
 Similar to other cascading failure models, the standard Cascades algorithm depends on AC/DC OPF to set the initial conditions of the study.
 The model has been validated and calibrated using historical data from the Western Electricity Coordinating Council (WECC) power grid~\cite{Gjorgiev2019CalibrationAssessment}.

 In Section~\ref{sec:methodology}, we focus on the market dispatch model and its constituent modules.
-The economic dispatch and unit commitment models are commonly used in the literature, and their mathematical formulations are presented in the Companion paper.
-The daily redispatch is performed using via~\cite{Qin2025PreventiveFramework}.
+The economic dispatch and unit commitment models are commonly used in the literature, and their mathematical formulations are presented in the Supplementary material.
+The daily redispatch is performed via~\cite{Qin2025PreventiveFramework}.